ROBOTICS ACADEMY · AGES 9–13

 1

-Come along for a no-obligation first class — your first class is on us.
+Come along for a no-obligation first class for just $10 — the price of a cup of coffee.
 See your child light up before you commit.

 2